 Real Talk: Turning Off Art Speak

 Did you know there is an official term for art speak?
-Its called International Art English.
-Regardless of what you call it, lets just say it, art speak is a total turn off.
+It’s called International Art English.
+Regardless of what you call it, let’s just say it, art speak is a total turn-off.
 While you may think it makes you sound sophisticated.
 Nobody knows what you are saying, and you may not either.
 There is a difference between being well-versed and trained in contemporary art terms, and using “art speak,” and sounding like an idiot.
 Here are some key reasons art speak should be unspeakable.

-It disengages your audience – Your audience, viewers and potential buyers are probably not going to come up to you and ask you to explain the meaning of the art speak found your artist statement.
-And if you are speaking this way to them in person, they are most likely going to nod and smile at you as you completely disengage and turn away your audience, follower, free promoter and future gallery visitor.
+It disengages your audience – Your audience, viewers and potential buyers are probably not going to come up to you and ask you to explain the meaning behind the art speak found your artist statement.
+And if you are speaking this way to them in person, they are most likely going to nod and smile at you as you completely disengage and turn away your audience, follower, free promoter, and future gallery visitor.

 It prevents sales – If your work is too fancy and seemingly elevated, then how could someone who doesn’t understand this form of language feel qualified to purchase work from you?
 Part of this is being able to have basic customer service skills and demonstrate the value of the product to the customer.
 How can you relate to your potential buyer and make the sale if they don’t understand the product (your art)?
-Buying and selling art isn’t alway about how a piece looks.
-Meaning, context and artist affiliations are just a few ways that can help seal a sale.
+Buying and selling art isn’t always about how a piece looks.
+Meaning, context, and artist affiliations are just a few ways that can help seal a sale.